top of page

 Friends of Mount Majura

-Friends of Mount Majura is a volunteer Park Care Group working to protect and enhance the natural environment on Mount Majura and its surroundings.
+Friends of Mount Majura (FoMM) is a volunteer Park Care Group, which aims to protect and enhance the environment of Mount Majura, including ecologically significant remnant grassy woodland and the critically endangered Canberra Spider Orchid (Arachnorchis actensis).

 Friends of Black Mountain